iLVL-Key/FFXI/addons/GaolPlan/readme.md

 # Changelog

+Version 1.4.1
+- Adjusted a number of instances of the formatRGB function as well as the spacing calculations for centeringboss names to be pre-calculated instead of run multiple times per update.
+- Removed 0.05 second polling rate.
+Determined it was causing issues when a mouse click down was caught and correctly prevented from going through to the game, but the mouse click up was not and would go through to the game and cause the game to thin you weree click and dragging your mouse.

 Version 1.4
-- Added `mouse_verticaal_offset` setting.
+- Added `mouse_vertical_offset` setting.
 This should help the people who have issues with the mouse not lining up correctly with the buttons.
 - Added 0.05 second polling rate to help improve frame rate.
 - Fixed Clear button on Bosses screen not working correctly.